KenKundert/svg_schematic/README.rst

         Capacitor((c_x, 0), name='C', orientation='v')
         Inductor((l_x, 0), name='L', orientation='v')

-*Schematic* provides a way for you to specify these coordinates relatively efficiently by using offsets::
+*Schematic* provides a way for you to generated these coordinates relatively efficiently by using offsets::

     # create coordinates